armin-reichert/mazes/README.md

 <img width="320" height="200" src="https://github.com/armin-reichert/mazes/blob/master/MazeDemos/images/maze_40x25_RecursiveDivision.gif">

 ### Path finding algorithms:
-- The [EasyGraph](EasyGraph) library contains a reusable DFS and BFS-based path finding implementation that is for example used by the reverse-delete algorithm.
+- The [EasyGraph](EasyGraph) library contains reusable DFS and BFS-implementations which can be used for finding paths or inside algorithms as for example is done in the Reverse-Delete-MST algorithm.